 - baking soda - reacts to the acid in the brown sugar to give just enough lift to this small batch chocolate chip cookies recipe!

-- chopped dark chocolate - I recommend using chopped baking bars rather than chocolate chips because the chocolate melts more readily.
+- chopped dark chocolate - I recommend using baking bars chopped into small and large chunks, rather than chocolate chips because the chocolate melts more readily.
 It really helps to add to the gooey, chewy texture of these brown butter chocolate chip cookies.
+And if you're a chocolate lover, you definitely should check out my Matilda's Chocolate Cake!

 Equipment